Joni Ernst: Health care

 Ernst opposes the Affordable Care Act.
 The Campaign for Liberty reported that in 2012 Ernst had answered "Yes" to a survey question asking whether she would support legislation that would "nullify ObamaCare and authorize state and local law enforcement to arrest federal officials attempting to implement [it]."
 She voted for all three versions of a bill to repeal the ACA in 2017.
 In 2018, Ernst was one of 10 Republican senators to cosponsor a bill intended to guarantee coverage for people with preexisting conditions, though it would have allowed insurers to exclude coverage for the conditions themselves.

 Ernst has expressed support for reforming Medicare and Medicaid and endorsed a partial privatization of both programs in a 2011 Iowa Senate vote.
 A CBO report found that the plan would increase medical costs for Medicare beneficiaries 61% by 2022, compared with 27% under the existing structure.
 In 2013, she said there was a "generation of people that rely on the government to provide absolutely everything for them" and that removing them from government programs such as the Affordable Care Act "is going to be very painful".

 Ernst has questioned the legitimacy of how hospitals are reporting COVID-19 deaths.

+In August 2022, Ernst voted against capping the price of insulin at $35.
+She has said that she has two diabetic family members.

+On May 30, 2025, in response to a constituent at a town hall meeting who told her people would die as a result of Medicaid and SNAP cuts in the 2025 budget reconciliation bill, Ernst said: "Well, we are all going to die.
+For heaven's sakes, folks".
+In response to subsequent backlash, she posted an Instagram apology video wherein she walked around a graveyard and said, "I made an incorrect assumption that everyone in the auditorium understood that yes, we are all going to perish from this Earth.
+So I apologize.
+And I'm really, really glad that I did not have to bring up the subject of the tooth fairy as well".
+She added, "For those that would like to see eternal and everlasting life, I encourage you to embrace my lord and savior, Jesus Christ".
+Senate Minority Leader Chuck Schumer mockingly called the One Big Beautiful Bill Act the "We're All Going to Die Act", alluding to these comments.